autometrics-dev/autometrics-ts/CONTRIBUTING.md

   Note this does not re-organize import statements.
 * `just fix` applies all Biome's linter suggestions, including organization of import statements.
+* `just update-snapshot <test_file>`.
+We have a few snapshot tests in the repository.
+If a snapshot needs to be updated, you can use this command to update it. `test_file` must be the path to the test file from the project root.

 Run `just -l` for a list of all available commands.